 With abuse of notation, we have \beqlb \T_q^*=\lb\emptyset,\xi\rb\circledast_{i\in I_1^*\cup I_2^*,\; x^{*,i}< \xi}(x^{*,i}, \T_q^{*,i}), \eeqlb where \beqnn \xi\ar:=\ar\sup\{x\in\lb\emptyset, +\infty\lb: M^{\T^*}([0,q]\times\lb\emptyset, x\lb)=0\}\cr \ar=\ar\sup\{x\in\lb\emptyset, +\infty\lb: M^{\T^*}_{ske}([0,q]\times\lb\emptyset, x\lb)=0\}\wedge \inf\{x^{*,i}: M^{\T^*}_{node}([0,q]\times\{x^{*,i}\})>0\}\cr \ar=:\ar \xi_1\wedge\xi_2. \eeqnn

-By (\ref{proprep1}) and (\ref{Tqstar}), to prove (\ref{therep2}), we only need to show that $\xi$ is exponentially distributed with parameter $\psi'_q(0)$.
-Obviously, $\xi_1$ is exponentially distributed with parameter $\int_0^q\beta_{\theta}d\theta$.
-According to Corollary \ref{coromain1} and property of Poisson random measure, we have
+Thanks to (\ref{proprep1}) and (\ref{Tqstar}), it suffices to show that $\xi$ is exponentially distributed with parameter $\psi'_q(0)$.
+Indeed, it is obvious that $\xi_1$ is exponentially distributed with parameter $\int_0^q\beta_{\theta}d\theta$.
+By Corollary \ref{coromain1} and the property of Poisson random measure, we have